 Cardholders and CAOs each have separate access to NBS to complete required purchase card functions.
 The NBS User Access Form is required and must be processed through the cardholders' IC Purchase Card Coordinator.
-The NBS User Access Form can be found at: http://oamp.od.nih.gov/Division/SAPS/Acg/PCard/PCard.asp.

-3. Request for Convenience Checks
+Request for Convenience Checks

 A separate convenience check application with justification must be completed for a cardholder to be issued convenience checks.
 The IC Purchase Card Coordinator should submit the application by email or fax to the NIH Purchase Card Help Desk.
-The application can be found at: http://oamp.od.nih.gov/Division/SAPS/Acq/PCard/PCard.asp.

-Note: The number of convenience check writers should be limited within each IC.
+NOTE: The number of convenience check writers should be limited within each IC.
 Convenience check usage results in the incurrence of a check fee; therefore it is not the preferred method for making purchases.
 For additional information on convenience checks, please see Section XIII - Convenience Checks.